strukturart/flop/README.md

 [![badge-bhackers](https://img.shields.io/badge/bHackers-bHackerStore-orange)](https://store.bananahackers.net/#watermelon)
 ![badge-downloads](https://img.shields.io/github/downloads/strukturart/watermelon/total)

-Is a <a href="https://en.wikipedia.org/wiki/WebRTC">WebRTC</a> chat-client, for the KaiOS.
+Is a <a href="https://en.wikipedia.org/wiki/WebRTC">WebRTC</a> chat client for KaiOS, built with a local-first approach — your data stays on your device by default.
-Currently you can exchange text messages, pictures and your location with each other.
-You can create new chats and join chats.
+Currently, you can exchange text messages, pictures, and your location with others.
+You can create new chats and join existing ones, all without relying on a central server.

 ### Features

-- create chat
 - join chat
 - share location
 - share live location